 Student events that have been proposed and funded in the past include showing a documentary with a global focus and hosting a discussion afterward or organizing a panel of social workers who work (or have done work) abroad.
 Events are not limited to these categories and we encourage students to get creative and propose something new.

 Two grants of up to $250 are available annually.
-Although applications are taken on an on-going basis, requests for a Global Social Work week event must be received by the Tuesday prior to the week using the Program Request Form below and must meet the specified funding requirements.
+Although applications are taken on an on-going basis, requests for a Global Social Work week event must be received at least 14 days prior to the date proposed of event using the Program Request Form below and must meet the specified funding requirements.

-Provides students and student organizations with a source of funds for involvement in academic multicultural activities (up to $1000 per year).
+Provides students and student organizations with a source of funds for involvement in academic multicultural activities.
+The awarded amount can be up to $500 for individuals and $1000 for student organizations or groups.
+Application cycle is once a month.

 A list of current grant opportunities through the Department of Education.